 - Rice Vinegar - I use rice vinegar to balance out the sweet and salty flavors of the sauce.
 Alternatively, if you don't have rice vinegar you can substitute it with lemon juice as well.

-- Soy Sauce - This is the main ingredient in the teriyaki sauce and there is no substitution for it that I know of.
+- Soy Sauce - This is the main ingredient in the teriyaki sauce.
+Alternatively you can also use tamari as well.
 Using it straight up is too salty, so I mix water with it to balance out the saltiness in the sauce.

 - Honey/Mirin - I like to use honey to sweeten teriyaki sauce because I always have it on hand and but if I have mirin I will also use that instead of honey as well.
 If you use mirin, add about ½ tablespoon to 1 tablespoon more than honey since it is less sweet than honey.
 Alternatively, you can also use brown sugar.

 - Corn Starch - I use corn starch mix with a bit of cold water to make a slurry to thicken the teriyaki sauce to make it into a glaze.
 If you prefer a thinner sauce or don't want to thicken the sauce you can omit the step of using a corn starch slurry but the sauce might not stick to the salmon and you will not get as good of a flavor.